 Some of Reva’s pranks are legitimately funny, but all of them are punching down.
 Telling Lissa to dress up fancy for her first day on the job working in the stock room?
 It would have been funny if it were perpetrated on someone like Reva, but Lissa had done nothing to deserve such an embarrassment.
 I’m also confused as to how Reva was allowed to just hand out jobs at her father’s department store.
-HR existed in the 90’s, right?
+HR existed in the ’90s, right?

 The robbery-gone-wrong scene where the security guard gets shot was one of my favorite parts of the book.
 This is why I said Pam was the true protagonist of this story.
 She’s the one we empathize with from the first chapter.
 From Clay showing up with a gun, to the realization that they had been played, to the inexplicable death of the security guard who caught them.
 It was the scene where the story really took off.
 And while Reva wasn’t directly involved, it’s safe to say that Pam and her friends wouldn’t have been there if Reva hadn’t been such a dick.
 It’s one level of consequence that’s never really dealt with in the end.

 For Reva and Pam, Silent Night was a horror story.
-For Mr. Wakely it was a tragedy.
-It gave the story an unexpected poetic element that (no offense to Stine) aren’t always par for the course in these books.
+For Mr. Wakely, it was a tragedy.
+It gave the story an unexpected poetic element that (no offense to Stine) isn’t always par for the course in these books.
 After losing his job at Dalby’s department store, he and a buddy decide to rob one of the safes.
-When he realizes that his son is one of the “dumb kids” his buddy set up to take the fall, he shoots kills the security guard so that his son and friends can get away.
+When he realizes that his son is one of the “dumb kids” his buddy set up to take the fall, he shoots and kills the security guard so that his son and friends can get away.
 He then has to kill Reva’s crush Mitch, who witnessed the whole thing and tries to blackmail the kids over it.
-Mr. Wakely is ultimately electrocuted in rather brutal fashion on one of Dalby’s Christmas displays when he tries to kill Reva.
+Mr. Wakely is ultimately electrocuted in a rather brutal fashion on one of Dalby’s Christmas displays when he tries to kill Reva.
 It was quite a way to go out.

 If there’s ever a Silent Night 4, it should be about Reva having taken over for her Daddy as CEO just as Dalby’s Department Stores are filing for Bankruptcy.
-It might make for a terrible book, but the vindication within would be satisfying until you realized that it’s only the employees who's lives are truly being upended.
+It might make for a terrible book, but the vindication within would be satisfying until you realized that it’s only the employees whose lives are truly being upended.

 The concept was solid, even if there wasn’t anything particularly impressive about it.
 What makes this story work is the rich cast of characters and meticulous plotting.

 Reva is awful and I fully enjoyed hating her.
 Pam was the real protagonist of the story.
 Mitch and Mr. Wakely were solid as well.
 Clay made for a good level of unpredictability.
-It was a solid cast of character throughout, with complicated and believable motives.
+It was a solid cast of characters throughout, with complicated and believable motives.

-Most slasher style horror stories don’t do much in the way of scary for me.
+Most slasher-style horror stories don’t do much in the way of scary for me.
 I would call this book a thriller with a compelling mystery.
 It’s got some real bite to it and there were some legit consequences for its characters.
-Reva was fun character to read and hate, but it was difficult to feel any empathy for her.
+Reva was a fun character to read and hate, but it was difficult to feel any empathy for her.
 All of that amounted to an enjoyable but not especially terrifying read.
 Then again, it did deliver more than one shocking death, so I’m giving it a point.

 As I indicated in the concept rating, there isn’t anything particularly striking in the setup of the characters and what the story sets out to do.
 It was successful in delivering some interesting characters and kept me guessing about the particulars until the very end, but I can’t say any of the themes and ideas were outside of the box.
-I’m giving it 1 out 2 because it never felt derivative.
+I’m giving it 1 out of 2 because it never felt derivative.

-Don’t miss the next blog in this series:
+Don’t miss the next post in the Fear Street blog series: